 If you are looking for the most attractive and longest-lasting restorations, we recommend porcelain veneers and dental crowns as a better alternative.

 BioClear for Closing Black Triangles

 If you have black triangles developing around the bases of your teeth, we are now offering a new approach to dental bonding that helps fill them in.
-BioClear uses a liquid bonding material to flow down into the space around the base of the tooth to properly fill in the area.
-Like dental bonding, BioClear can be completed in a single visit, but it’s smoother, brighter, and more stain resistant.
+BioClear uses a liquid bonding material to flow down into space around the base of the tooth to properly fill in the area.
+Like dental bonding, BioClear can be completed in a single visit, but it’s smoother, brighter, and more stain-resistant.